EugeneKay/srv-salt/README.md

 Salt
 ----

-This is a collection of [SaltStack](https://docs.saltstack.com/) State files and PIllar tree used by EugeneKay's systems.
-They may be useful as a reference for managing your own Salt-based infrastructure.
+This is a collection of [SaltStack](https://docs.saltstack.com/) States to manage your infrastructure.

 License